DataSpott/sgt_analysis/SGT-Analyser manual.md

 :::

 * confirm the command
-* the program will inform you about it's progress via outputs to the terminal
+* the program will inform you about it's progress via outputs to the terminal **(not implemented yet)**
-* when the program finished the analysis it returns a results-file and a svg-file with the resulting diagramms either in the current directory or if you specified another location via the *--output*-flag into this directory
+* when the program finished the analysis it saves a results-file and a svg-file with the resulting diagramms in the created results-directory

 ## 4. Testing SGT-Analyser